core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

                                  |  |0|z|b|p|   m   |  |
                                  |  +-+-+-+-+-+-+-+-+  |
 ~~~~~~~~~~~
-{: #fig-oscore-option title="The extended OSCORE Option value, with the possible presence of 'nonce' and 'old_nonce'" artwork-align="center"}
+{: #fig-oscore-option title="The extended OSCORE Option value" artwork-align="center"}

 ## Function for Security Context Update # {#ssec-update-function}

 The updateCtx() function shown in {{function-update}} takes as input the three parameters input1, input2, and CTX\_IN.
 In particular, input1 and input2 are built from the 'x' and 'nonce' fields transported in the OSCORE Option value of the exchanged KUDOS messages (see {{ssec-oscore-option-extensions}}), while CTX\_IN is the OSCORE Security Context to update.
 The function returns a new OSCORE Security Context CTX\_OUT.

 As a first step, the updateCtx() function builds the two CBOR byte strings input1\_cbor and input2\_cbor, with value the input parameter input1 and input2, respectively.
 Then, it builds X\_N, as the byte concatenation of input1\_cbor and input2\_cbor.
-In order for updateCtx() to be agnostic of the order the nonce values were exchanged, the input1\_cbor and input2\_cbor value are first sorted in lexicographical order before they are concatenated.
-E.g. if input1\_cbor comes before input2\_cbor in lexicographical ordering, then X\_N takes the value input1\_cbor \| input2\_cbor and vice-versa.
+In order for updateCtx() to be agnostic of the order the nonce values were exchanged, the input1\_cbor and input2\_cbor values are first sorted in lexicographical order before they are concatenated.
+E.g., if input1\_cbor comes before input2\_cbor in lexicographical ordering, then X\_N takes the value input1\_cbor \| input2\_cbor and vice-versa.

 After that, the updateCtx() function derives the new values of the Master Secret and Master Salt for CTX\_OUT.
-In particular, the new Master Secret is derived through a KUDOS-Expand() step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N, and the length of the Master Secret.
-Instead, the new Master Salt takes N as value.
+In particular, the new Master Secret is derived through a KUDOS-Expand step, which takes as input the Master Secret value from the Security Context CTX\_IN, the literal string "key update", X\_N, and the length of the Master Secret.
+Instead, the new Master Salt takes X\_N as value.

 The definition of KUDOS-Expand depends on the key derivation function used for OSCORE by the two peers, as specified in CTX\_IN.
-either peer
 If the key derivation function is an HKDF Algorithm (see {{Section 3.1 of RFC8613}}), then KUDOS-Expand is mapped to HKDF-Expand {{RFC5869}}, as shown below.
 Also, the hash algorithm is the same one used by the HKDF Algorithm specified in CTX\_IN.

 ~~~~~~~~~~~
 KUDOS-Expand(CTX_IN.MasterSecret, ExpandLabel, key_length) =